trueos/pcbsd/src-qt5/docs/introduction.rst

 * :ref:`Tor Mode` has been added, making it possible to anonymously access Internet sites as this mode automatically forwards all Internet traffic through the
   `Tor Project's <https://www.torproject.org/>`_ transparent proxy service.

+* The **pc-webkitviewer** command line utility has been added for viewing URLs or local :file:`.html` files.
+A desktop shortcut to this utility is provided for displaying the HTML version of this Handbook.
+Run this command without any options to view its usage.

+* The **pc-pdfviewer** command line utility has been added for viewing PDF files.
+It includes a presentation mode for displaying the PDF as a presentation.
+Press
+  :kbd:`Esc` to leave a presentation or press :kbd:`F11` to start or end a presentation.
+The arrow keys can be used to navigate the presentation and the :kbd:`Home` and
+  :kbd:`End` keys can be used to skip to the first or last page of the PDF, whether or not it is in presentation mode.
+If printing is configured, this utility can be used to print or provide a print preview of the PDF.

 * :ref:`Kodi` and :ref:`PlexHome Theater` can be installed from the MediaCenter category of the :ref:`System Selection Screen` of the installer.

 * The options in the :ref:`Advanced Mode` screen of the installer have been streamlined.